MephistoSatanDevil/BookOfTorment/BookOfTorment/readme/readme-polish.txt

 ---------------------------------------------------------------------------------------------------------------------------------
 Uwagi:
 "Book of Torment" powinien być kompatybilny z innymi modami.
-Dla moda UB, zaleca się taką kolejność:

-(1)book-of-torment + (2)unfinished-business + (3)journal-portrait-conversations( BEZ kopiowania UI.Menu ) ...

 ---